Making a small claim

 Sending the form and paying the fee

-How you pay depends on the way you made your claim.
+How you pay the fee depends on the way you made your claim.

 If you used Money Claims